daneedk/com.uc.heimdall/APPSTORE.md

 Please post your questions/remarks on the [Athom community forum](https://forum.athom.com/discussion/4514/app-heimdall-let-homey-watch-over-your-home/p1)

 ## Changes for current version 1.0.16 β
-* Support for more devices with Motion Alarm capabilities
+* Support for non-sensor devices with Contact, Motion and Tamper capabilities

 An extensive changelog and more detailed technical information available at the [Github app page](https://github.com/daneedk/com.uc.heimdall)